 - 1. If a sender is unresponsive or there is an open circuit in the wiring so that the sender is not connected, the display will indicate an open circuit by showing "OPn" on the LED display. - 2.
-If a sender is shorted or there is a short circuit in the wiring, the display will indicate a short circuit by showing "Sht" on the LED display. - 3.
+If a sender is shorted or there is an short circuit in the wiring, the display will indicate an short circuit by showing "Sht" on the LED display. - 3.
 If a sender is sending bad data, there is damaged wiring, or if there is electrical interference, the display will indicate a data error by showing "Err" on the LED display. - 4.
 If the display has been programmed for a single sender, and the sender has been programmed as a bottom sender, the display will show "bot".
 If the sender has been programmed as a top sender, the display will show "toP". - 5.
 If the display has been programmed for 2 stacked senders for tall tanks, and only the bottom sender is working and the top one is not, then the display will show "ntP" indicating that no top sender is being received.
 If the top is working but no bottom sender is being received, then the display will show "nbo".
 If neither sender is working, then the display will show "OPn".
-If a sender has not been programmed for top or bottom operation, the display will show "sin" indicating that a single sender is connected. - 6.
-The temperature sensor and LP module share the same data line, so an error on one can affect the other.
-In temperature mode, if the display shows "OPn", it indicates either an open temperature sensor/wiring, or an open LP module/wiring and an error from the temperature sensor.
-If the temperature sensor, the LP module, or the wiring is shorted, the display will show "Sht".
-If the display shows "Err" it does indicate an error in the data received from the temperature sensor. - 7.
-In LP mode, the display showing "L--" indicates an open circuit between the LP module and the LP tank sender, or an LP level reading of greater than 109%.
-Readings from 100% to 109% will show as "L00" to "L09", whereas a normal reading of 0% would show as "L 0".
-The display showing "LOP" indicates an open circuit between the display and the LP module/temperature sensor combination.
-If the display shows "LEr", it indicates either an error or open circuit from the LP module.
-If the display shows "LSh", it indicates that either the LP module or the temperature sensor is shorted, or there is a short in the wiring.
+If a sender has not been programmed for top or bottom operation, the display will show "sin" indicating that a single sender is connected.